 decades I have learned much through trial and error, and from fellow dance historians.
 My wish is simply to make this process easier for you by passing on what I've learned.

 These guidelines may seem overwhelming to someone just starting to dig.
 Don't worry about it.
 Choose a dance and just a few resources.
 Don't fret about making mistakes at the outset.
 You will refine your process as you progress.

 This field is still young and there is a vast amount of undiscovered material out there.
-The secrets still outnumber the answers.
-One final warning: Once you get started, uncovering these secrets through your research may become an even greater obsession than dancing is.
+One final warning: Once you get started, historic dance research may become an even greater obsession than dancing was.